-According to a study, evaluating psychological aspects of architectural design, ceilings are ranked among the top 3 influential architectural details.
+According to a recent study, evaluating psychological aspects of architectural design, ceilings are ranked among the top 3 influential architectural details.

 Ceiling height can influence how we perceive the space: large open spaces are considered to be more beautiful and encourage free thinking, whilst more enclosed spaces with lower ceilings can promote concentration.

 However, height is not the only influencing factor.
 Texture, acoustics, and colour of ceilings can equally influence our perception, and with an abundance of options available today, your choices are no longer restricted to a plastered ceiling or tiled grids.

 Some environments have traditionally depended on acoustic solutions for functioning properly.
 Places like lecture theatres or cinemas can hardly be imagined without adequate acoustics in place.

 Covering your walls and ceilings in Soft Panel and plush carpets will ensure that you get the best sound from your screen without the fear of it escaping outside.

 When such an extreme level of sound absorption is not required, Vtec’s Soft Panel can be used in the form of suspended baffles or individual rafts to improve aural comfort.
 Used in a combination of different colours and shapes, these smaller, individual panels can create a playful and mood-enhancing ambience.